By Bernd Debusmann Jr

 Additionally, in a statement, Dubai Airports said that it expected disruption to arrivals and departures throughout the afternoon.

 “We urge customers to check Dubai Airports website or their airline’s website,” the statement said.
-“We are working with our partners to normalise operations and minimise inconvenience.”For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We are working with our partners to normalise operations and minimise inconvenience.”retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.